Glossary

 L

-LEAF : Lightweight Error Augmentation Framework - refer to Boost.Leaf.
+LEAF : Lightweight Error Augmentation Framework - refer to Boost.Leaf

-LGTM : Looks Good To Me
+LGTM : Looks Good To Me - often used in code reviews to signal approval

 LIFO : Last In, First Out